-However, in many practical problems the state is not fully observable, and partially observable Markov decision processes (POMDPs) are better models.
-Even when the transition and observation models are known, the planning problem for POMDPs is computationally challenging as it requires converting it into an equivalent MDP problem over the belief state space, a continuum \citep{kumar2015stochastic}.
+However, in many practical problems, the state is not fully observable, and partially observable Markov decision processes (POMDPs) provide more accurate representations.
+Even when the transition and observation models are known, the planning problem for POMDPs is computationally challenging, as it requires conversion to an equivalent MDP problem over the belief state space, which is a continuum \citep{kumar2015stochastic}.
 Nevertheless, the belief state is still a sufficient statistic of the history, and many approximate planning algorithms \citep{shani2013survey,pomcp} are based on this observation.
 When the model parameters are unknown, the learning for POMDPs problem becomes much harder than for MDPs since the belief state itself can no longer be computed.
 Thus, unlike their planning counterparts, POMDP learning problems cannot be simply reformulated as belief-state-MDP learning problems.
-This represents significant challenges in an online learning setting when the learning agent must do systematic exploration, and accounts for the lack of progress in designing \textit{effective} and \textit{implementable} online learning algorithms for POMDPs.
+This represents significant challenges in an online learning setting when the learning agent must perform systematic exploration, and accounts for the lack of progress in designing \textit{effective} and \textit{implementable} online learning algorithms for POMDPs.